VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Discussion

 \subsection{Dataset Coherence}

-The Cornell dataset comprises 885 real RGB-D images of objects taken from an angled top-down view with human-annotated grasps.
-The Jacquard dataset contains about 54k simulated images (RGB, perfect depth, and object masks) captured from a top-down view, along with automatically generated grasp annotations.
-Particularly, random grasp poses are sampled and annotated as success/failure based on a robot picking physics simulation.
-As the scale and object diversity of datasets increase, it naturally becomes more challenging to provide fully exhaustive grasp annotations for each data point, and both datasets suffer from this issue proportional to their cardinality.

-For both datasets, we observe that the distribution of ground-truth grasp annotations provided lacks full coverage of ground-truth grasp modes, given the object geometries.
-Grasp annotations for the Cornell dataset can sometimes miss viable grasp poses.
+As the scale and object diversity of datasets increase, it becomes challenging to provide fully exhaustive grasp annotations for each object geometry.
+For both the Cornell and Jacquard datasets, we observe that the distribution of ground-truth grasp annotations lack full coverage of ground-truth grasp modes, given the object geometries.
+Grasp annotations for the Cornell dataset sometimes miss viable grasp poses.
 However, this is mitigated by the lower object diversity and the use of human annotation for labeling ground-truth grasps.
 For the Jacquard dataset, while we are not privy to the sampling heuristic used, the annotations for successful grasps vary in quality, number, and distribution across the dataset.
 Naturally, this affects methods trained on these datasets by biasing them to the specific distribution of grasps seen in the training set, which upper-bounds their performance.

-Our method does not suffer from this issue, as it does not directly learn to grasp, but rather reasons about object geometry and properties to generate a grasp.
-Hence, our approach can generate valid grasps that are not represented in the evaluation dataset.
+Our method does not suffer from such issues, as it does not learn to grasp directly.
+Rather it reasons about object geometry and visual spatial relationships to generate a grasp.
+Therefore, our approach can generate valid grasps that are not represented in the evaluation dataset.
 However, some grasps generated by our method are incorrectly marked as failures, as indicated in Fig.~\ref{fig:dataset_bad}.
-Our approach proposes grasping the music player (\emph{left}) along the short axis; however, the grasp rectangle has an insufficient IoU with the ground-truth annotations to be marked as a success.
-For the canvas (\emph{right}) with its back facing the camera, our approach proposes grasping it from the border of the frame; however, the absence of a corresponding ground-truth grasp in the dataset causes this valid proposal to be marked as a failure.
-We therefore argue that the performance indicated is a lower bound on the potential success rate in the wild.
+Our approach proposes grasping the music player (\emph{left}) along the short axis, which corresponds to insufficient IoU with ground truth annotations, and grasping the canvas (\emph{right}) with its back facing the camera, with zero overlap with ground truth annotations.
+Hence, we argue that the performance indicated by training-free approaches in Tab.~\ref{tab:metrics-ds} is an underestimate of the potential performance in practice (as demonstrated in Tab.~\ref{tab:metrics-rw}), and therefore, better grasp evaluation methods and metrics need to be devised.